 It may seem clear – white, refined carbs are bad, wholefood carbs are good.
 But how about fruit or your favourite granola?
 And are ‘healthy’ drinks a good carb source?

 Fruit is another source of confusion.
-It contains simple sugars which is why some people believe it should be avoided but that’s completely unnecessary and would rob you of many important nutrients.
-Fruit contains complex carbs and fiber, which slow down the speed of its sugar release, and offers many vitamins, minerals, antioxidants and beneficial phytonutrients.
+Not all fruits are created equal.
+Sugars can be more concentrated in some fruits than others.
+But all fruit contains complex carbs and fiber, which slow down the speed of its sugar release, and offers many vitamins, minerals, antioxidants and beneficial phytonutrients.
 Fruit is among the most natural foods for us so we should eat several portions daily.
+Looking for the least sweet fruits?
+Opt for berries instead of grapes, for example.

-It’s a different story with fruit juices – they contain almost no fibre and unless they’re freshly made, they undergo a pasteurisation process that destroys most of the goodness.
+It’s a different story with fruit juices – they contain almost no fibre and unless they’re freshly made, they undergo a pasteurisation process that may remove some nutrients, too.
 The result can be little more than sweet water.
 And it’s similar for convenience, long-life smoothies – many are mostly juice and have only a fraction of whole fruit in them.
 On the other hand, if you make a fresh smoothie at home, you’re getting all the goodness of the fruit and nothing is lost so it’s a super healthy choice.

 When it comes to main meals, always go for wholegrain versions – wholemeal bread, brown rice, whole wheat pasta, jumbo oats, quinoa, etc. Potatoes can also be a part of a healthy diet but you do digest their carbs fairly fast so it’s best to combine them with vegetables that slow down the whole process – sweet potatoes and other root vegetables.
 Be carb-smart and there’s no need to give up anything.

-When you eat sugar, your brain releases the hormone dopamine that makes you feel good and makes you want to repeat that pleasurable experience.
+When you eat sugar, your brain releases the hormone dopamine.
+It makes you feel good and makes you want to repeat that pleasurable experience.
 This stems from our evolutionary history because sweet foods are a good source of energy and that used to be crucial for our survival.

 However, now there’s too much sugar everywhere and this brain reward is a bit of a trap.
-Many addictive drugs act in a similar way but the dopamine response to sugar isn’t as big as with hard drugs.
-It means that your sugar cravings have a biological explanation but also that it isn’t that difficult to break your sugar habit.
+It means that your sugar cravings have a biological explanation.
+But breaking your sugar habit is easier than you think.

 Some people decide to cut sugar out completely, some simply reduce the amount they consume to a minimum.
 There’s no one-size-fits-all approach so it’s up to you but gradual reduction offers a gentler transition than going ‘cold turkey’.
 If you put a teaspoon of sugar in your tea or coffee, try halving the amount and after three weeks, halve it again.
 Why three weeks?
 That’s how long it usually takes to build a new habit.

-Low-carb, ketogenic or paleo diets are usually based around foods high in protein and fat, and severely limit carbohydrates.
+Low-carb, ketogenic or paleo diets are usually based around foods high in protein and fat.
+These diets severely limit carbohydrates.
 This forces your metabolism to switch gears and draw energy mostly from fat and protein, which makes you less hungry and may lead to weight loss.

 Your body can do this for a while but it’s not a natural way for your metabolism to work.
-It’s why these diets are effective only for short-term weight loss but if followed for long periods of time, they have a whole range of unpleasant adverse effects such as constipation, headaches, kidney fatigue, bad breath, increased cholesterol levels, increased risk of heart disease, cancer and even premature death (Bilsborough and Crowe, 2003; Farhadnejad et al., 2019; Mazidi et al., 2019).
+It’s why these diets are effective only for short-term weight loss.
+However, if followed for long periods of time, they can cause issues such as constipation, headaches, kidney fatigue, bad breath, increased cholesterol levels, increased risk of heart disease, cancer, and even premature death (Bilsborough and Crowe, 2003; Farhadnejad et al., 2019; Mazidi et al., 2019).

-We have evolved to thrive on complex carbohydrates so it’s best to base your diet around their natural sources, such as whole grains, fruit and vegetables, and pulses (lentils, beans, peas), which release their energy gradually and promote good health by providing vitamins, minerals, fibre, antioxidants and phytonutrients.
+We have evolved to thrive on complex carbohydrates, so it’s best to base your diet around their natural sources.
+This includes a diet rich in whole grains, fruit and vegetables, and pulses (lentils, beans, peas).
+They release their energy gradually and promote good health by providing vitamins, minerals, fibre, antioxidants and phytonutrients.

 Bilsborough SA, Crowe TC.
 2003.
 Low-carbohydrate diets: what are the potential short- and long-term health implications?
 Asia Pacific Journal of Clinical Nutrition.
 12 (4) 396-404.